 About me

-I’m a PhD student at the Department of Statistics and Data Science, Wharton School of Business.
-Mathematically, I am broadly interested in (applied) harmonic analysis (especially its connection with kernel method in machine learning) and probability theory (especially its application in graph-based problems).
-Statistically, my research centers on several interconnected themes, spanning statistical theory and methodology.
+I’m a PhD student at the Department of Statistics and Data Science, Wharton School.
+My research centers on several interconnected themes, spanning probabilistic tool, statistical methodology and single-cell genomics.

 In addition to research, I’m passionate about teaching and mentoring since I am deeply grateful for and benefit from the supervisors I have met, who have taught me far beyond just statistics.
 I have been a mentor for Undergraduate Research in Probability and Statistics and Directed Reading Program at UPenn.